-The DMS will allow administrators to specify the policies and procedures for handling old documents.
+The Document Management systems will allow administrators to specify the policies and procedures for handling old documents.
 These might be archived in a standard manner if it’s likely they will be needed later or removed if their usefulness has passed.

 Facilities for quick retrieval of documents: